gemFinderArch/expl-the-one/README.md

 ## 🌍 Community Vibes
 This repo is **100% public** and **1000% open**.
 If you have:
-- A funny idea 💡
+- An idea 💡
 - A meme 🐸
-- Funny text / slogans 🥸
+- Slogans 🥸
 - A new animation 🌈
 - Or just pure degen energy ⚡
 - New sections/pages (games? leaderboards? who knows 🤷‍♂️)